Death of a legend

 Two off at Goodison

 2005 - Our away derby ended in a 3-1 win with Phil Neville and Mikel Arteta both sent off for the Blues.
-Peter Crouch, Steven Gerrard and Djibril Cissé struck our goals, with James Beattie bagging one of his three strikes against the reds.
+Peter Crouch, Steven Gerrard and Djibril Cissé struck our goals, with James Beattie netting for the home side.

 Sami’s last strike